QR Code Barcode Fonts

 The QR Code (Quick Response) barcode is a 2-dimensional barcode consisting of black square patterns on a white background.
 The barcode is capable of storing more information than a conventional barcode.
 It is developed by Denso-Wave in Japan and is one of the more popular 2-dimensional barcodes.
 Another reason for this barcode popularity is because it is adopted by many mobile or smartphone applications for linking physical world objects to a web URL (Uniform Resource Locator).

 Download Now Buy Now Brochure

-ConnectCode QR Code Barcode FontThis is a professional True Type (TTF) barcode font that is used to create a QR Code barcode by selecting a font in your favourite text editor.
-The package includes a standalone encoder, a .Net Dynamic Link Library (DLL), true type font for creating a QR Code barcode that strictly adheres to industry specifications.
+ConnectCode QR Code Barcode FontThis is a professional True Type (TTF) barcode font that is used to create a QR Code barcode by selecting a font in your favorite text editor.
+The package includes a standalone Encoder, a .Net Dynamic Link Library (DLL), true type font for creating a QR Code barcode that strictly adheres to industry specifications.

-Data CompactionThe QR Code is able to pack large amount of data using the various compaction methods.
-Each of the compaction method is optimized for a specific type of data.
+Data CompactionThe QR Code can pack a large amount of data using the various compaction methods.
+Each of the compaction methods is optimized for a specific type of data.
 For example, the Numeric method is optimized for numbers.
-The ConnectCode encoder automatically scans through the data and detects the most optimized compaction method.
-On top of that, it also switches among the different compaction methods if one method is unable to fully encode the data.
+The ConnectCode Encoder automatically scans through the data and detects the most optimized compaction method.
+On top of that, it also switches among the different compaction methods if one method cannot fully encode the data.

 - Numeric - Optimized for numbers.

 - Alphanumeric - Optimized for numbers and alphabets.
 This compaction method is less optimized than Numeric.

 - Binary - Optimized for any 8-bit binary data.